Aquanty/rtd-hgs/docs/source/index.rst

 #. **y1, y2** The :math:`y`-range [L] of the block.

-Horizontal faces which are in the layer of elements numbered **nlayer** and within the rectangular block which is defined by the :math:`x`- and :math:`y`-range are chosen.
+| Horizontal faces which are in the layer of elements numbered
+  **nlayer** and within the rectangular block which is defined by the :math:`x`- and :math:`y`-range are chosen.
 This instruction can be used to select horizontal faces (e.g. to make fractures) when the elevation of a given layer of nodes is irregular.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Choose faces stairway
+| **Choose faces stairway**

 #. **x1, y1, z1** :math:`xyz`-coordinates [L] of the first point.